B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 I need to pick up the books I lent my cousin.

-She turned around after she finished putting the milk away.
+She turned around after she finished putting away the milk.

 Her bed was crisply made, her clothes put away.